Benjamin-Valderrama/saMBA-pipeline/readme.md

 # with the samba environment activated, run the main script in the background.
 samba.sh -i saMBA-pipeline/demo/test.tsv -o archive -f -r saMBA-pipeline/demo/reduced_silva.fa.gz > progress.log &
 ```
 Notice that you will need a full database for your own data.
-A popular option is [SILVA](https://www.arb-silva.de/), that can be downloaded from their website.
+A popular option is [SILVA](https://benjjneb.github.io/dada2/training.html).

 ## Output description